danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zuora/xf/zuora.md

 The subscription_end_month calculation is taken as the previous month for a few reasons.
 Technically, on Zuora's side, the effective end date stored in the database the day _after_ the subscription ended.
 (More info here https://community.zuora.com/t5/Subscriptions/How-to-get-ALL-the-products-per-active-subscription/td-p/2224) By subtracting the month, we're guaranteed to get the correct month for an end date.
 If in the DB it ends 7/31, then in reality that is the day before and is therefore not in effect for the month of July (because it has to be in effect on the last day to be in force for that month).
 If the end date is 8/1, then it is in effect for the month of July and we're making the proper calculation.

 {% enddocs %}

+{% docs zuora_subscription_pre_lineage %}

+This model flattens the intermediate model based on the array in the renewal slug field set in the base subscription model.
+Lineage is initially set here as the values in the parent slug and any renewal slugs.
+The OUTER => TRUE setting is like doing an outer join and will return rows even if the renewal slug is null.
+{% enddocs %}

 {% docs zuora_subscription_lineage %}